Kalsito1017/foundry-cross-chain-rebase-token-cu/README.md

 - You cannot earn interest in the time while bridging.

 Don't forget to bridge back the amount of interest they accrued on the destination chain in that time

+## Disclaimer

+This codebase is for educational purposes only and has not undergone a security review.